Nakheem/Data301/readme.md

 which is minimum amount need to end a game.

 <h1>Research questions</h1>

-* What matters more wards or kills
+- What matters more wards or kills
-* Does taking towers effect the game
+- Does taking towers effect the game
-*
+- How much does a gold difference this early in the game make